 sample_percents

-(numeric) Numeric vector that specifies the percentages of the total number of data points to include in each sample (default = c(25,50,75,100), i.e., correlations are evaluated for 25 the datapoints).
-The datapoints in each sample are chosen randomly for each new sample.
+(numeric) Numeric vector that specifies the percentages of the total number of data points to include in each sample (default = c(25,50,75,100), i.e., correlations are evaluated for 25 each new sample.

 n_cross_val